 A lot of people say that they do not worship the statue, they worship what the statue represents but the 2nd commandment says that we must not ever use a statue or image in worshipping Him.

-The consequences - Exodus 20:5-6
+The Consequences - Exodus 20:5-6

 God will punish those who break this command.
 It's a promise; you cannot do this with impunity.
 And if you teach your children these things, they also will be punished and the punishment will occur in every generation that this sin is practiced without exception.
 Those, however, who obey the command, will set into motion a faith that can be blessed and multiplied.
-The idea here is that the effects of disobedience last only a few generations until these people are cut off altogether, but obedience guaranties life for a people - even to 1,000 generations.
+The idea here is that the effects of disobedience last only a few generations until these people are cut off altogether, but obedience guarantees life for a people - even to 1,000 generations.

 How do people break this commandment?